Chiara Badano

-Chiara Badano (October 29, 1971 – October 7, 1990) was a young Italian teenager who is on the path to sainthood in the Catholic Church.
-At age nine she joined the Focolare Movement and received the nickname "Luce" (light) by the founder Chiara Lubich.
+Chiara Badano (October 29, 1971 – October 7, 1990) was an Italian woman who has been beatified by the Roman Catholic Church.
+At age nine she joined the Focolare Movement and received the nickname "Luce" ("light") by the founder Chiara Lubich.
 When she was 16, she was diagnosed with osteogenic sarcoma, a painful bone cancer.
-Chiara succumbed to the cancer on October 7, 1990, after a two-year battle with the disease.
+Chiara died from the cancer on October 7, 1990, after a two-year battle with the disease.
 She was beatified on September 25, 2010, at the Sanctuary of Our Lady of Divine Love in Rome.
 Her feast day is celebrated on October 29.

 Early life

 Chiara Badano was born on October 29, 1971, to Ruggero and Maria Teresa Badano in the small village of Sassello, Italy.
 The couple waited and prayed eleven years to have Chiara.
-They considered her to be their greatest blessing.
 While Ruggero worked as a truck driver, Maria Teresa stayed at home to raise their daughter.

 Chiara grew up with a strong and healthy relationship with her parents, but she did not always obey them and would occasionally have fights with them.

-One day, Chiara took an apple off a tree in a neighbour's orchard; her mother later recounted the event:

 Focolare Movement

 Chiara attended her first meeting of the Focolare Movement in September 1980; she was only 9 years old.
 This group, especially its founder Chiara Lubich, had a profound impact on Chiara's life.
 The group focused on the image of the forsaken Christ as a way to make it through difficult times.
 Chiara later wrote that, "I discovered that Jesus forsaken is the key to unity with God, and I want to choose him as my only spouse.
 I want to be ready to welcome him when he comes.
 To prefer him above all else."

 While Chiara was a conscientious student, she struggled in school and even failed her first year of high school.
 She was often teased in school for her strong beliefs and was given the nickname "Sister."
-Chiara made several good friends, however, often going out late to have coffee with them.
 She enjoyed the normal teenage pastimes such as listening to pop music, dancing, and singing.
 She was also an avid tennis player and enjoyed hiking and swimming.